rullyafrizal/rullyafrizal/README.md

 - 🔭 I’m currently working on Projects using Go

-- 🌱 I’m currently learning Go, Microservices, Cloud and lots other of backend and devops world.
+- 🌱 I’m currently learning Go, Microservices, Messaging Communication between Services, Cloud and lots other of backend and devops world.

 - 👯 I’m looking to collaborate on Projects